 “We need you to separate them.”

 “Very well,” Juma said.
-“I need you to follow my instructions without question and provide me the items I need to do it.”
+“I need you to follow my instructions without question and provide me with the items I need to do it.”

 “Of course,” she replied.